kenSpicer/ken-s-notebook/README.md

 Today is Wednesday, April 22, 2026.
 Spent day caring for my wife.
 Dr. E at 1:15.
 No lessons completed.
 Today is Thursday, April 23, 2026.
 Lunch with Mike & Andy.
 Andy started installation of Kubuntu26.04. no lessons completed.
 Today is Friday, April 24, 2026.
 Work around house while waiting to update O.S. to Kubuntu26.04.
 No lessons completed.
+Today is Saturday, April 25, 2026.
+Waiting to update to Kubuntu 26.04.
+No lessons completed.